KFBG (FM)

-KFBG (100.7 FM, "100.7 Big FM") is a commercial radio station that is licensed to San Diego, California and broadcasts an adult hits format.
-The station is owned by Local Media San Diego.
-It shares studios with LMSD's other stations in the Sorrento Valley section of San Diego, and its transmitter is atop Mount Soledad in La Jolla.
+KFBG (100.7 FM, "Frontera 100.7") is a commercial radio station that is licensed to San Diego, California and broadcasts a Regional Mexican format.
+KFBG is a owned by Lotus Communications.
+Its transmitter is atop Mount Soledad in La Jolla.

 History as KFMB-FM

 Jazz (1959–1960)

 A sister station to existing AM station KFMB (760 AM) under the ownership of Transcontinent Television Corporation, the station signed on as KFMB-FM on 100.7 FM on September 21, 1959, initially with a jazz format.
 A previous KFMB-FM station signed on in April 1947 and broadcast until 1950 on 101.5 MHz.